aep/aep.github.io/_posts/2019-02-04-rust-async-without-the-noise.md

-since the beginning of 2018 all of my companies/projects/lifes have switched over to rust as the one and only programming language.
+Since the beginning of 2018 all of my companies/projects/lifes have switched over to rust as the one and only programming language.
 There are several reasons for it, but to recap here are the important ones:

  - hiring pool: rust has an incredibly talented and diverse community.